Frequently Asked Questions about our stroker kits:

 We always encourage people to shop around, because they almost always call us back in the end.
 Don't be scared or misled by the competitions sales talk.
 No additional machine work (such as turning the journals on our cranks, etc) is required.
 In terms of VALUE, (the quality you get vs. what you pay for it,) there is nothing like our stuff!
 When you combine details such as the above with the fact that everything we sell is GUARANTEED to be within spec (see our guarantee for details,) you will agree that NOTHING EVEN COMES CLOSE!!!

 Still not sure?
 Many of our customers tell us that when they shop around and ask our competition about our parts, our competition will tell them what we sell is junk and that "you get what you pay for."
-We say, check out our Customers Rides page, which is chock full of our customers running 10's, 9's, 8's and even as fast as LOW 7 second quarter miles with the same parts we supply in every stroker kit!
+We say, check out our Customers Rides page, which is chock full of our customers running 10's, 9's, 8's and even as fast as MID 6 second quarter miles with the same parts we supply in every stroker kit!
 Like we said above, don't be scared or misled by the competitions sales talk, instead ask them how you can argue with these types of quarter mile times, and these types of RESULTS!

 All website content copyright 440 Source.